zakariamaaraki/RemoteCodeCompiler/README.md

 ### Example of an ouput

-The compiler clean your output, so having extra space or line break does not affect the status of the response.
+The compiler cleans your output, so having extra space or line break does not affect the status of the response.

 ```json
 {